Azure/ALZ-Bicep/infra-as-code/bicep/modules/privateDnsZoneLinks/README.md

 ## Deployment

-The inputs for this module are defined in `parameters/privateDnsZoneLinks.parameters.all.bicepparam`.
+The inputs for this module are defined in the relevant parameter file (BICEPPARAM/JSON).

 > For the  examples below we assume you have downloaded or cloned the Git repo as-is and are in the root of the repository as your selected directory in your terminal of choice.

-### Azure CLI
+### Azure CLI - BICEPPARAMS

 ```bash
 # For Azure global regions